 It is probably impossible to find a board member who will never have any conflicts of interest.
-An active board member often has numerous professional and personal affiliations and undoubtedly some of them cross paths with his or her activities as a board member of your organization.
-He or she may have been chosen as a board member because of these particular associations or contacts.
-However, if a board candidate has a major obstacle in fulfilling the duty of loyalty, one of the main legal obligations of nonprofit board service, it may be necessary to re-evaluate his or her suitability to serve on this board right now.
+An active board member often has numerous professional and personal affiliations and undoubtedly some of them cross paths with their activities as a board member of your organization.
+Someone may have been chosen as a board member because of these particular associations or contacts.
+However, if a board candidate has a major obstacle in fulfilling the duty of loyalty, one of the main legal obligations of nonprofit board service, it may be necessary to re-evaluate the suitability to serve on this board right now.
 Examples might include:

 - The chief executive of the organization is a spouse or close relative of the board member.

 - The board candidate is also the chief executive of an organization with a similar mission and program structure.

 - The board candidate is expected to participate in fundraising but is affiliated with an organization that is competing for the same funding.

 As conflicts of interest are inevitable, the only way to handle them is to deal with them in an organized manner.
 Without a solid policy, it is difficult to address disputable situations.
 A comprehensive policy defines the purpose of the policy and includes a statement of commitment and understanding of this purpose by each board member.
 A policy incorporates a disclosure form that every board member signs annually after listing all financial, professional, and other relevant affiliations that might affect his decision-making during the coming year.
 This disclosure is kept on file and updated as necessary.
 The policy also describes the manner in which it addresses board members with conflict.
 Each board member should be expected to bring up any unexpected conflicts of interest that may arise during deliberations.